JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Did you notice that I stated that the score will be changed?
 Though changing the Bible may horrify many Christians, it was the notion that an individual could read the Bible and have a personal understanding and relationship with the “_Word of God_” that was at the heart of the protestant reformation in the European Renaissance.

 _The Urantia Book_ is our score.
 While any suggestion of changing our precious book might trouble some of us, it is inevitable that our revelation will be interpreted differently by individuals, groups, and organizations.
-In describing the Fifth Epochal Revelation our authors remind us that “_no revelation short of the attainment of the Universal Father can ever be complete._” [92:4.9] (P.1008) Even more importantly, after extended practice Jesus sent out the evangelists as follows:
+In describing the Fifth Epochal Revelation our authors remind us that “_no revelation short of the attainment of the Universal Father can ever be complete._” [[UB 92:4.9](/en/The_Urantia_Book/92#p4_9)] Even more importantly, after extended practice Jesus sent out the evangelists as follows:

 Each of the apostolic teachers taught his own view of the gospel of the kingdom.
 They made no effort to teach just alike; there was no standardized or dogmatic formulation of theologic doctrines.
-Though they all taught the same truth, each apostle presented his own personal interpretation of the Master’s teaching.
-[148:1.2] (P. 1658)
+Though they all taught the same truth, each apostle presented his own personal interpretation of the Master’s teaching. [[UB 148:1.2](/en/The_Urantia_Book/148#p1_2)]

 Musicians are always changing, modifying, and adapting the scores of the masters to suit the ensemble, audience, and situation.
 Even so, rest assured that the scores composed by the masters remain true to their spiritual message.
 The symphony must interpret the score, but they do not compose it.